 - Witness participation as deemed appropriate by the board

-At the conclusion of this phase of the hearing the board goes into a closed session to determine responsibility.
+At the conclusion of this phase of the hearing the board goes into a closed session to deliberate.
 Decisions regarding responsibility are made based on the Preponderance of the Evidence standard.
-Once the board reaches a decision the student is notified.
-If the board finds the student responsible, the hearing reconvenes and moves into the sanctioning phase.
-Whenever possible this will occur on the same day.
+Once the board reaches a decision the respondent is notified.
+If the board finds the respondent responsible, the hearing reconvenes and moves into the sanctioning phase.
+Whenever possible, this will occur on the same day.

 - Statement from the student